microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

         PackageInstallFailed,
     };

-    /// Represents the a result of a Deploymen Manager method. runtimeclass DeploymentResult
+    /// Represents the a result of a Deployment Manager method. runtimeclass DeploymentResult
     {
         DeploymentResult(DeploymentStatus status, HRESULT extendedError);